uni-carlosfranzreb/thesis_classifier/README.md

 1. pre-trained fasttext word vectors, trained on a Wikipedia dump of 2017 and three other sources,
 2. two convolution layers with ReLU activations, followed by max. pooling layers and finally a dropout layer,
 3. a fully connected two layer neural network, whose output layer has as many nodes as there are subjects,
-4. training occurs with batch size 10, learning rate 0.1, momentum 0.5 and Nesterov accelerated gradient.
+4. training occurs with batch size 10, learning rate 0.1, momentum 0.5 and Nesterov accelerated gradients.

 He does not mention clipping in the paper, so we will first try to train the model without.